 We’re excited to introduce you to Florida abstract artist Cat Tesla.
 Check out the interview below to get to know Cat and see more of her abstract art.

-Interview with Florida Artist Cat Tesla
+Florida Artist Cat Tesla

 How would you describe your artistic style?

 Contemporary abstract and nature-based abstraction.

 Nature is my muse.
 Her colors, shapes, lines, textures.
 I start each painting with a ritual: taking a hike or sitting outside, doing mindful meditation and then beginning.

 What is the biggest goal you try to achieve with your art?

 My collectors tell me that mine is the painting that they come home to and say “ahhhhhh”.
 I try to combine areas of strength with softness, and expressing the feeling of being in nature.